- About Us

 We are accepting applications for the 2020 Conference.
 The deadline is May 24, 2020.
 See the details below.

 History of the Scholarship Program

-This program is made possible by sponsors like the Kirkpatrick Foundation, Wildlife Conservation Society, our beloved friend, Betty White, and AAZV members who contribute throughout the year to afford recipients attendance at an AAZV Annual Conference.
+This program is made possible by sponsors like the Kirkpatrick Foundation, Wildlife Conservation Society, San Diego Zoo Global, San Diego Zoo Global Academy, our beloved friend, Betty White, and AAZV members who contribute throughout the year to afford recipients attendance at an AAZV Annual Conference.
 If you would like to contribute to the Murray Fowler ICS program, please click HERE.

 Details about the MFICS program

 To apply: Submit as one document, a) the application form (Click here for application form), b) a letter of intent (1 page max), and c) a short resume (2 page max.).
-Please note: details about criteria used to award the points for financial need are outlined in this link.
 The goal of the scholarship is to provide financial aid to zoo and wildlife veterinarians from foreign countries to attend the annual AAZV conference.
 Grants will usually be awarded in amounts up to $2,000 USD.
 The funds are made possible by the voluntary contributions of individual AAZV members, the public and fundraising efforts by AAZV / International Committee members.
 All international members are encouraged to apply.

-Acceptance notifications will be sent on 29 JUNE 2018.
+The application deadline is 24 MAY 2020.
+Acceptance notifications will be sent on 28 JUNE 2020.